mcvine/mcvine/docs/sphinx/Components.rst

    Err^2(I) = \Delta^2_{intrinsic} \times I^2  + \sum{p_i^2}

-and the instrinsic error induced by using the neutron storage is computed from the data of the simulation that generated the neutron storage:
+and the instrinsic error induced by using the neutron storage could be approximated from the data of the simulation that generated the neutron storage:

 .. math::